 In the absence of Full Consensus, the Chair should allow for the submission of minority viewpoint(s) and these, along with the consensus view, shall be included in the report.

-In the notes the proposer of the decision are recorded.
+In the notes the proposer of the decision will be recorded.
 The notes will also note the level of support for a decision , if not unanimoius.
 In the event of abstentions or objection, the name of the Member or Liaison abstaining or objecting will be recorded in the notes and the Chair will offer this person the opportunity to express her/his concerns.

 Decision-making by email

 When the CSC needs to take a decision by email, the Chair or the CSC secretariat will send out the proposed decision to all members and liaisons using the CSC email list.
 The email will include the decision and the date and time by which a decision is needed, which will be at least 3 working days after sending the email, unless agreed otherwise prior to sending out the decision.
-An email decision is considered adopted if:

-None of the Members or Liaisons raises objections by the date and time included in the email, or

-In case at least one person raises an objection, by a majority vote in support of the decision.
-If a Member or Liaison raises questions or an objection, the email vote will be extended for another 5 business days.

-Alternative: A majority of the membership concurs / approves, including at least 3 Members by the date and time included in the emai.
+An email proposal is considered adopted if a majority of the membership concurs / approves, including at least 3 Members by the date and time included in the email.

 The decision by email will be recorded in the agenda of the first CSC meeting following the decision.